matiasinsaurralde/wikipedia/README.md

 English actor Christian Bale portrays Connor in the film series' fourth installment, Terminator Salvation."
 ````

-There's a simple method for checking term's ambiguity, a method for checking those other terms will be provided in the future.
+There's a simple method for checking term's ambiguity, an array of those other terms will be provided in the future.

 A good example is 'apple' which may refer to the company, to the fruit, etc.

 ````ruby